This article provides troubleshooting steps when a Chromebook will not power on.

 - Plug in the Chromebook for at least 30 minutes.
 If that does not work, proceed to the next step.

-- For Chromebook models issued to Elementary or Middle school students, plug charger into charging port on the opposite side of the Chromebook that was previously used in the prior step. and repeat charging.
+- Plug charger into charging port on the opposite side of the Chromebook that was previously used in the prior then start at step 4. and repeat charging.
 If that worked, then one of the USB ports is damaged.
 If that does not work, proceed to the next step.

 - Perform a hard reset by pressing the power button and refresh buttons at the same time for five seconds.
 Release keys, close lid for at least 30 seconds and open lid.
 If that does not work, proceed to the next step.